Öküz Mehmed Pasha: Governor of Egypt

 Before his first term as grand vizier, Mehmed was appointed as Ottoman governor of Egypt in 1607, a post he held until 1611.
 In 1604, three years before he assumed office, the governor of Ottoman Egypt, Maktul Hacı Ibrahim Pasha, was murdered by mutinying sipahi soldiers from his own troops.
 This event caused three years of instability in Egypt, with the subsequent two governors, Hadım Mehmed Pasha and Yemenli Hasan Pasha, unable to completely quell the rebellion.

 Upon assuming office, Mehmed's strong leadership allowed him to suppress the sipahis and abolish the illegal 'tulba protection tax they had been imposing on the Egyptian countryside.
 After landing at Alexandria, he gained public support by visiting the tombs of local saints and treating the Mamluks well, ordering repairs on Mamluk-built buildings and structures.
 He then proceeded to execute district governors who had allowed the sipahis to impose the tulba and warned others of the same fate.

-Tensions peaked in February 1609, when the rebels gathered in the city of Tanta and met at the tomb of Ahmad al-Badawi, Egypt's most popular saint, to swear resistance to Mehmed's efforts.
+Tensions peaked in February 1609, when the rebels gathered in the city of Tanta and met at the tomb of Ahmad al-Badawi, Egypt's most popular Sheikh and Sufi mystic, to swear resistance to Mehmed's efforts.
 They then began to gather troops and pillage villages for supplies.
 Mehmed also gathered troops, although some of his officers suggested diplomacy, which Mehmed agreed to.
 He sent a mufti named Altıparmak Mehmed Efendi and an officer to negotiate with the rebels.
 The mufti advised the rebels to give in to "those in authority," and upon their refusal, Mehmed's forces began to mobilize.

 Mehmed's forces met the rebels just north of Cairo.
 The rebels, discouraged, lost the battle, and the pasha's forces summarily executed over 250 of them, while others were later exiled to Yemen.

 In the aftermath, Mehmed became known as Kul Kıran ("slavebreaker" in Turkish) for subjugating the Mamluks and the soldiers to Ottoman rule.
 He promoted public works and attempted to reform the fiscal and military organization of the Egypt Eyalet, reducing the number of local beys to 12, although this measure was later abandoned.
 In 1611, he was recalled to the capital, Constantinople, by the sultan.